 Our staff, led by a Medical Director board-certified in both Adult and Geriatric Psychiatry, provides individualized, evidence-based treatment to people in need.
 The multidisciplinary treatment team is comprised of board-certified psychiatrists, masters-level therapists, social workers, dieticians, registered nurses, activity/recreation therapists, and licensed chemical dependency counselors who collaborate to provide targeted, specific care for each patient.
+Our staff is now certified in Dementia Care through the Crisis Prevention Institute to provide evidence-based care for our older patients.
 For patients who are suffering from addiction and mental health issues, we also offer dual-diagnosis treatment, complemented by support group meetings like Narcotics Anonymous (NA) and Alcoholics Anonymous® (AA).

 Our programming includes Adult Psychiatric Inpatient, Older Adult Inpatient, Partial Hospitalization, and Intensive Outpatient programs.
 Full treatment plans are designed based on patient needs, but they will include some of the following features:

 Process Groups.
 These groups give you an opportunity to openly discuss the issues that concern you, get feedback from others about specific problems and receive information and direction from a therapist so that you can be successful after your discharge.